Did that Astrologer Read You Right? That's the Forer Effect

 crystal ball

-Fortune-tellers know how to make good use of the Forer effect to amaze people with their 'accurate predictions.' fergregory/iStock/Thinkstock
+Fortune tellers know how to make good use of the Barnum effect to amaze people with their predictions. fergregory/iStock/Thinkstock

-Have you noticed that you're the kind of person who, while inherently empathetic, is also marked by a strong streak of independent thinking?
+Have you noticed that you're the kind of person who, while inherently empathetic, is also an independent thinker?
 Or perhaps you're more the type who is a little self-critical and insecure, but can defend yourself when needed?
 Maybe you're a human being, with various thoughts and feelings that sometimes contradict.
 Maybe you're that!

-Welcome, my friends, to the Forer effect -- also referred to as the Barnum effect, after famous showman P.T.
+Welcome, my friends, to the Barnum effect, named after famous 19th-century showman P.T.
 Barnum, who was happy to manipulate people by drawing on their belief that he "understood" their personality in some implicit way.
 What was really happening?
-Simple: Barnum was giving a very broad description of "personality" and finding that everyone was gullible enough to consider the terms unique to them.
+Simple: Barnum was giving a very broad description of "personality" and finding that many people were gullible enough to consider the terms unique to them.
+As he's famously quoted as saying, "There's a sucker born every minute."

 Advertisement

-Can you make a guess about what industry might find the Forer effect particularly helpful?
+Can you make a guess about what industry might find the Barnum effect particularly helpful?
 If you said astrology, you're probably a really intuitive person.
-But consider that marketing and advertising is also quite dependent on people believing that they are the "kind of people" who would benefit from a product, or have a "specific problem" for which they could purchase a solution.
+The Barnum effect explains how a fortune teller can convince customers that general statements hold personal meaning.
+But consider that marketing and advertising are also quite dependent on people believing that they are the "kind of people" who would benefit from a product or have a "specific problem" for which they could purchase a solution.

 Advertisement